Sarmatae685/PicoCTF-write-ups/content/Forensics/Sleuthkit Apprentice.md

 > [!IMPORTANT]
 > **`inode` importance in forensics:**
-> * **Deleted files:** When a file is deleted, its name is simply removed from the directory, and the pointers to the data blocks in the inode may remain unchanged until those blocks are overwritten..
+> * **Deleted files:** When a file is deleted, its name is simply removed from the directory, and the pointers to the data blocks in the inode may remain unchanged until those blocks are overwritten.

 ```bash
 icat -i raw -f ext4 -o 360448 -r disk.flag.img 2371